Bicycle pedal: Clipless pedals

 The next major development in clipless pedals was Shimano's SPD (Shimano Pedaling Dynamics) pedal system.
 Whereas Look cleats are large and protrude from the sole of the shoe, SPD cleats are small and could be fitted in a recess in the sole, making it possible to walk (although comfort will vary, as the soles of different cycling shoes vary in their rigidity, depending on design).
 Cycling shoes have rigid soles to maximize power transfer and efficiency.
 They may be specific to road or mountain biking, or usable for both.
 Shoes designed for mountain biking typically have recessed cleats that do not protrude beyond the sole of the shoe, and have treads for walking on trails, as walking or carrying the bike is often required.
 Road cycling shoes are typically lighter than their mountain bike counterparts, and feature a protruding cleat and less weatherproofing.
 The protruding cleat makes these shoes impractical for walking, as doing so can damage the cleat.
 Mountain bike cleats can generally be mounted without difficulty to road shoes although sometimes an adapter is required.
 Such attachment is not usually possible for road pedals, as the cleats are normally too large to be mounted on mountain shoes.
 The smaller mountain bike cleats are attached to the sole of the shoe by two bolts; larger road-specific cleats are attached by three.
 Various manufacturers have produced their own designs of clipless pedal systems over the years.

 Platform adapters are designed to temporarily convert clipless pedals into more traditional platform pedals which have a larger and flatter area for the foot to rest on.
 Clipless pedals can have advantages over flat ones, especially in mountain biking and racing.
 They keep the foot from slipping in wet and muddy conditions and provide better transfer of power.
-Since the pedal platform adapters temporarily converts these into platform pedals, this allows riders to wear normal shoes without switching to another bike with a different pedal setup.
+Clipless pedal platform adapters are innovative devices designed to convert regular platform pedals into a temporary clipless pedal system.
+These adapters provide cyclists with a bridge between traditional flat pedals and clipless pedals, allowing them to experiment with the benefits of clipless riding without immediately committing to dedicated clipless shoes.
 They can be fastened by using bolts but as they are normally in temporary use, it is also common for them to be mounted using different snap-on techniques.
 Although it is possible to use clipless pedals with regular footwear, they will be much less comfortable than platform pedals, as the shoe sole is more likely to bend or slip.
+Despite wide usage, there is no proven advantage of clipless pedals over flat pedals in pedaling effectiveness, net mechanical efficiency, and muscular activity for both non-cyclists and elite cyclists.